umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 [insert pic]

 Each tree entry has a management screen where an administrator can authenticate with an app that has been setup with the service.
-The status of each service, in terms of whether the authentication and authorization flow has been completed and an access token stored, is shown on this screen.
+The status of each service is shown on this screen.
+When authorized, the authentication and authorization flow has been completed and an access token stored.

 [insert pic]